 - LAWS 201, LAWS 202, LAWS 203, LAWS 204

 - LLB, LLB(Hons)

 - May not be credited together with LAWS479 passed in 2001, 2002 or 2005-2008.

 - View more information on the Faculty of Law's website

 - Teaching staff

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Learning Outcomes

-- Students will be able to analyse and assess the law relating to international environmental matters.
+Students who successfully complete this paper will be able to analyse and assess the law relating to international environmental matters.